MadMonkey87/InnerCore.Api.HueSync/README.md

 Important: there is no official documentation available yet.
 Most features have been discovered however (credit: https://github.com/ebaauw/homebridge-hue/issues/552).

 ## Usage
-First you need to know the ip address of your hue sync box (in the official app, go to settings -> devices) to instanciate the client:
+First you need to know the ip address of your hue sync box.
+The following code will search for devices in your network:

+	var discoveryResults = await DiscoveryService.Discover(TimeSpan.FromSeconds(3));
+	var ip = discoveryResults.First().IpAddress;

+After that you can use the retrieved ip address to instanciate the actual client:

 	var client = new HueSyncBoxClient(ip);